domoritz/leaflet-locatecontrol/README.md

     followMarkerStyle: {},
     metric: true,  // use metric or imperial units
     onLocationError: function(err) {alert(err.message)},  // define an error callback function
+    onLocationOutsideMapBounds:  function(context) { // called when outside map boundaries
+            alert(context.options.strings.outsideMapBoundsMsg);
+    },
     setView: true, // automatically sets the map view to the user's location
     strings: {
         title: "Show me where I am",  // title of the locat control
-        popupText: "You are within {distance} {unit} from this point",  // text to appear if user clicks on circle }
+        popupText: "You are within {distance} {unit} from this point",  // text to appear if user clicks on circle
+        outsideMapBoundsMsg: "You seem located outside the boundaries of the map" // default message for onLocationOutsideMapBounds
+    }
     locateOptions: {}  // define location options e.g enableHighAccuracy: true
 }).addTo(map);